Pix4D/cogito/README.md

 - `context_prefix`: The prefix for the context (see section [Effects on GitHub](#effects-on-github)).
 If present, the context will be `context_prefix/job_name`.
 Default: empty.
 See also the optional `context` in the [put step](#the-put-step).
 - `gchat_webhook`.
 Default: empty.
 URL of a [Google Chat webhook].
     A notification about the build status will be sent to the associated chat channel, using a thread key composed by the pipeline name and commit hash.
-By default the build statuses that will trigger a notification are `error` and `failure`.
+By default, the build statuses that will trigger a notification are `error` and `failure`.
 See section [Effects on Google Chat](#effects-on-google-chat) (since v0.7.0).
 - `log_level`: The log level (one of `debug`, `info`, `warn`, `error`, `silent`).
 Default: `info`.
 - `log_url`. **DEPRECATED, no-op, will be removed** A Google Hangout Chat webhook.
 Useful to obtain logging for the `check` step for Concourse < 7.